SolidBlock-cn/BRRP/README-en.md

 public class MyClass implements ModInitializer {
   public static final RuntimeResourcePack pack = RuntimeResourePack.create("my_pack");

+  @Override
   public void onInitialize() {
-    RRPCallback.BEFORE_VANILLA.register(a -> {
+    RRPCallback.BEFORE_VANILLA.register(resources -> {
       pack.clearResources();
       pack.addXXX('...');

-      a.add(pack);
+      resources.add(pack);
     });
   }
 }
 ```

-In this way, each time Minecraft loads resources, the runtime resource packs are re-generated.
-But please do *not* do this when publishing your mods, as it causes resources re-generated each time you reload resource packs (including game initialization and F3+T hotkey) or data packs (including entering word or running `/reload`), which is obvious unnecessary.
-Therefore, when publishing your mod, it's advised to generate all resources before registering the pack.
+In this way, each time Minecraft loads resources, such as pressing hotkey `F3+T` to reload resource packs, or typing `/reload` to reload data packs, the runtime resource packs are re-generated.
+But please do *not* do this when publishing your mods, as it causes resources re-generated each time you reload resource packs or data packs, which is obvious unnecessary.
+Therefore, when publishing your mod, it's advised to generate all resources before registering the pack, and add it in the resource loading event.

+About more detail explanations, please refer to the wiki part of the GitHub project of this mod.
+You may also refer to `BRRPDevelopment` to understand a simple example of this mod.

 ## What are assets and data